TaxFoundation/data/facts-and-figures/2016/README.md

 Nevada, South Dakota, Washington, and Wyoming have no corporate income tax, but collections per capita may include special taxes on financial corporations.

-The U.S. Census Bureau does not classify revenue from gross receipts taxes such as those in Delaware, Ohio, Texas, Virginia, and Washington as corporate tax revenue.
+The U.S. Census Bureau does not classify revenue from gross receipts taxes such as those in Delaware, Nevada, Ohio, Texas, Virginia, and Washington as corporate tax revenue.
 See [Table 18](#table18) for gross receipts taxes.

 #### Source